-In short, lets move forward on the issue with a better plan on implementation and a much lower budget.
+In short, let’s move forward on the issue with a better plan for implementation and a much lower budget.